emerge-ehri/fhir-specification/docs/source/discussion.rst

 2. The STU1 of the IG needs more maturity for full scale production implementations particularly in areas such definitional vs observations resources,  management of secondary findings, interpretation summary text representation, knowledge bases of clearly findings/recommendations etc.;
 3. The current IG is broad and tries to cover multiple use cases and edge cases, targeting minimal viable products or headlining real-world usage scenarios might be helpful for widespread adoption;
 4. Considering the diversity and heterogeneity of the eMERGE Network, participation in STU2 themes and collaboration with HL7 Clinical Genomics Workgroup during the upcoming eMERGE Phase iV will help inform the roadmap of the specification going forward.

+Definitional v Observational Variant Representation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The eMERGE genetic test contains results that are based on variant calls made from observations on genomic DNA sequencing and genotyping assays for targeted regions of the genome.
+These variant calls are then assessed for to determine their clinical significance to both the primary indication for testing and the ACMG56 secondary findings.
+Additionally, the variant findings are assessed for a prescribed set of pharmacogenomic implications (i.e. metabolism, efficacy, etc..).
+The essential elements of the genetics results are the variants, genes, diseases, drugs, and phenotypes.
+There may be more as a broader range of results are added to genetic testing assessments.
+Of these essential elements variants are the most fundamental unit.

+Computationally precise and accurate representation of variants is paramount to enabling meaningful use of genetic test results.
+Storing, comparing, searching and associating data related to computationally represented variants reliably can only be done with standards that are verifiable and enforceable across healthcare systems.

+Current/historical practices for representing variation

+CG IG enables flexibility (not up to clinical grade)

+Collaborations with Experts to Define a Standard

+HL7 CG WG scope of responsibilities
+HL7 FHIR is an exchange standard for enabling the sharing of healthcare data.
+Currently, the burden of defining variant exchange standards has fallen on the shoulders of the HL7 Clinical Genomics (CG) workgroup.
+While this may seem logical it is not realistic as the HL7 CG WG is not a standards making group but instead a group that works to enlist the best practices of the CG domain to allow them to begin sharing structured genetic test results.
+The HL7 CG WG is not equipped with the resources and expertise to delve into the depths of the vast and rapidly changing world of variant representation.

+Potential Future Use Cases
+^^^^^^^^^^^^^^^^^^^^^^^^^^
+* PRS results (discussed but not supported) - TODO

+* Research only reports (discussed but not supported) - TODO